indiana-university/lms-canvas-multiclassmessenger/README.md

 </table>

 ## Configuration
-If choosing to use properties files for the configuration values, the default location is `/usr/src/app/config`, but that can be overridden by setting the `app.fullFilePath` value via system property or environment variable.
+If choosing to use properties files for the configuration values, the default location is `/usr/src/app/config`, but that can be overridden by setting the `APP_FULLFILEPATH` value via system property or environment variable.
-You may use `security.properties`, `overrides.properties`, or set the `app.overridesFileName` value with your desired file name.
+You may use `security.properties`, `overrides.properties`, or set the `APP_OVERRIDESFILENAME` value with your desired file name.

 ### Canvas Configuration
 The following properties need to be set to configure the communication with Canvas and Canvas Catalog.